 Joerg Wolf is project manager and editor-in-chief of atlantic-community.org.
 Jörg studied political science at the Free University of Berlin and worked as a research associate for the International Risk Policy project at the Free University's Center for Transatlantic Foreign and Security Policy.
 He has been a Fulbright Scholar at Johns Hopkins University in Baltimore and Washington D.C. and has worked for the Friedrich Ebert Foundation in Cairo and in Berlin.
 He can be reached at: wolf(at)atlantic-community(dot)org.

 Dr. Johannes Bohnen studied international relations at Georgetown's School of Foreign Service and received his doctorate degree from Oxford University.
 Following positions with several think tanks, the German Bundestag and the German government, he was founder and managing director of Scholz & Friends Agenda, a public affairs agency in Berlin.
-Johannes is a partner at Bohnen Kallmorgen & Partner, a consultancy for policy analysis and strategic communications in Berlin.
+In 2007, he started his own business, Bohnen Kallmorgen & Partner, together with Jan Kallmorgen.
+The firm became BOHNEN Public Affairs in 2015.

 Advisory Board Members of the Atlantic Initiative